avest/z9debug/README.md

 on a daily basis within our own projects.
 It does what we need it to do.
 I actively support the software as needed.)

-You can think of Z9 Debug as a replacement for print_r() with a whole bunch of additional features added.
-By having a separate console for viewing results, your rendered htmls is untouched.
+You can think of Z9 Debug as a replacement for print_r() except with a whole bunch of additional features added.
+Most importanly, by having a separate console for viewing results, your rendered html pages are untouched.

 It works like this...
 1) Turn debugging on (in the code or by using the console interface).
 2) Execute your web page.
 3) Click on the optional console page link in the top right of your rendered web page.
 4) See the debug results.